Alfa Romeo V6 engine: 2.5 DTM

-Later, Alfa Romeo also raced a lighter 90º V6 engine, with 490 PS @11,900 rpm, in the DTM Championship.
+Later, Alfa Romeo also raced a development of the Peugeot, Renault, Volvo 90° V6 engine, with 490 PS at 11,900 rpm, in the 1996 DTM Championship.

+Other 24V displacements

+Alfa Romeo worked on other displacements, specifically a 2.8L (2846cc), with 88 mm bore (same as the 2.5 liter engine) and a 78 mm stroke (same as the 3.2 liter engine).
+According to Alfa Romeo engineers, there were considerable gains, especially in torque.
+However, this engine never made it into series production.

+Some private workshops work on these engines to obtain larger displacements (and power outputs), with diameters of 101 mm (3.75L) or even 103 mm (3.9L).

-Engine applications - Table
+Engine applications — Table

 Production end

 The V6 production ended in 2005 at Alfa Romeo Arese Plant; a stock of five thousand were built, to be used in Lancia Thesis, Alfa 166 and Alfa GT models.
 The engine was replaced in the 159 and Brera by a new 3.2 L V6 unit combining a General Motors-designed engine block with Alfa Romeo cylinder heads and induction.
 British automotive engineering company Cosworth was keen to buy assembly lines of the Alfa Romeo V6 engine, but the Italian company did not want to sell it.
 The last version of 3.2 L engine was Euro4 compliant, so it would have been possible to produce it a couple of years more.
 The engine's designer Giuseppe Busso died within a couple of days after the last engine was produced in Arese.

-Since 2015, Fiat Powertrain manufactures the all-new, Ferrari-derived 90° V6 Biturbo engine (Ferrari F154 engine) for the Giulia Quadrifoglio, Stelvio Quadrifoglio and Giulia GTA/GTA-m models.
+Since 2015, Fiat Powertrain manufactures the all-new 690T, Ferrari-derived 90° V6 twin-turbo engine for the Giulia Quadrifoglio, Stelvio Quadrifoglio and Giulia GTA/GTA-m models.